ansible/awx/INSTALL.md

 ### Minimum Hardware Requirements

 #### CPU
-2 CPUs recommended.
+2 CPUs are recommended.

 #### RAM
-2 GB RAM is the minimum .
+2 GB RAM is required.
 4 GB RAM is recommended.

 ### Clone the repo